-Every other local and regional organization such as CONCACAF (Confederation of North, Central American and Caribbean Association Football) and UEFA (Union of European Football Associations) are a part of FIFA and must abide by the guideline and rules that FIFA set.
+Every other local and regional organization, such as CONCACAF (Confederation of North, Central American and Caribbean Association Football) and UEFA (Union of European Football Associations), is a part of FIFA and must abide by the guideline and rules that FIFA set.

 Modern-day soccer, as we now know it, really began in England in 1863 when the Football Association was created.
 But there are many claims made about when the game was first played or invented.

 One of the most substantial claims comes from ancient China, where they played a game called Cuju that had many similarities to modern-day soccer.
-But other places such as Greece, Rome, and Scotland all claim to have had an influence over the invention of soccer.
+But other places such as Greece, Rome, and Scotland all claim to have influenced the invention of soccer.

 Lastly, if you are in the United States, it may surprise you to learn that the game you know as soccer is known as football in most of the world.

 There are a variety of reasons for this, and I look at this in much more detail in my article – Why America Calls it Soccer -but here is the main reason: